Pim Balkestein

-Pim Balkestein (born 29 April 1987) is a Dutch professional footballer who plays as a centre back for De Treffers in the Dutch Tweede Divisie.
-He can also play as a left-back and is the son of ex-footballer Luuk Balkestein.
+Pim Balkestein (born 29 April 1987) is a Dutch former professional footballer who played as a centre back.
+He could also play as a left-back and is the son of ex-footballer Luuk Balkestein.

 Career

 Heerenveen

 Balkestein was born in the Dutch city of Gouda on 29 April 1987.
 He is the son of former Sparta Rotterdam and Feyenoord player Luuk Balkestein.
 He came through the academy ranks at SC Heerenveen, making the step up from the under-19 squad to the first team for the 2006–07 season.
-However, the defender would never made a first team appearance for the club.
-At the end of the 2007–08 season, Balkestein joined Championship side Ipswich Town on trial, impressing manager Jim Magilton enough to be offered a permanent deal following his strong performance in a friendly for Ipswich Town Reserves against Tottenham Hotspur Reserves.
+However, the defender never made a first team appearance for the club.
+At the end of the 2007–08 season, Balkestein joined championship side Ipswich Town on trial, impressing manager Jim Magilton enough to be offered a permanent deal following his strong performance in a friendly for Ipswich Town Reserves against Tottenham Hotspur Reserves.